The Irony of October 17th

 Life takes a Turn

 He was diagnosed with Prostate Cancer at Stage 4.
 He bent to this disease gracefully but fought it, till the end.
-He could not take the burden of being dependent on people and always fought with a brave heart and a smile.
-He had this strong urge to go back to work and had his briefcase next to his bed that used to inspire him day in and out.
+He could not take the burden of being dependent on people and struggled with a brave heart and a smile.
+He had this strong urge to go back to work and had his briefcase next to the bed that used to inspire him day in and out.
 The disease had spread to his bones that made his pain unbearable.
 He used to have tears in his eyes because of the pain, but the strong urge to get better and get on with his LIFE was contagious.
 There were times, we used to give in, but seeing his determination to fight it; made us say motivating words to him.
 Until the end, he was making plans of visiting places but, towards his last few hours left on this planet, he realized that the Almighty had something else in store for him so, he made sure he rewarded all the Attendants who looked after him in the hospital and bid Adios with a peaceful expression on his face and a gentle smile.

 He fought hard, and he fought it bravely but succumbed to it.